Chia-Network/clvm_tools_rs/README.md

 clvm_tools_rs
 =

+There is a more complete readme in ./GETTING_STARTED.md

+Theory of operation of the modern compiler: ./COMPILER.md

 This is a second-hand port of chia's [clvm tools](https://github.com/Chia-Network/clvm_tools/) to rust via the work of ChiaMineJP porting to typescript.
 This would have been a lot harder to get to where it is without prior work mapping out the types of various